ukgovdatascience/govstyle/README.md

 ## Examples

-See [Vignette](https://github.com/ukgovdatascience/govstyle/blob/master/vignettes/absence_statistics.md) for in depth usage examples.
+See the [vignette](http://ukgovdatascience.github.io/govstyle/articles/absence_statistics.html) for in depth usage examples.

 ### theme_gov